We are aware of the ASLEF Union's plans for action short of a strike between Friday 1 to Saturday 9 December – more information

 Choose date & time

-Exploring more of the UK doesn't have to be expensive - in fact, there are many different ways that you can discover Britain on a budget.
-If you've already explored our suggestions on the best free things to do in Manchester and Birmingham, why not join us as we head further up north to Newcastle-Upon-Tyne, or as locals call it, ‘the Toon’.
+Exploring more of the UK doesn't have to be expensive - in fact, there are many different ways everyone can discover Britain on a budget.
+If you've already explored our suggestions on the best free things to do in Birmingham, join CrossCountry as we head further up north to Newcastle-Upon-Tyne, or as locals call it, ‘the Toon’.

 Head to the Discovery Museum to immerse yourself in the history of the North East.
 Entry to the museum is completely free of charge (donations are welcome), and visiting the museum is a must if you’re visiting Newcastle on a budget.
 With changing exhibitions, as well as permanent displays, a visit to the Discovery Museum is educational, fun, and best of all, free.

 Tucked under Byker Bridge in the quaint Ouseburn valley, is Ouseburn Farm.
-A free, vibrant green space where you can see animals like pigs, sheep, rabbits and guinea pigs.
-Ouseburn Farm is a not-for-profit business and offers opportunities to learn about farming and sustainability as well as providing fun art and craft activities.
-A must-see when visiting Newcastle with children.
+A free, green space where you can spend time with all manner of farm animals, including pigs, sheep, rabbits, and guinea pigs.
+Ouseburn Farm is a not-for-profit business that offers opportunities to learn about farming and sustainability.
+It also provides fun arts and crafts activities - a must-see farm when visiting Newcastle with children.

 As well as being a thriving city, Newcastle also has plenty of gorgeous green spaces where you can relax, people watch or play sports.
 Smack bang in the city centre, Leazes Park is a lovely space to do just this.
 Relax with a picnic or hire a boat on the park’s central lake.
 If you’re headed to Jesmond, a visit to Jesmond Dene is a necessity on a sunny day.
 There you will find the free Pets Corner with alpacas, pot-bellied pigs and more.

-The Tyne Bridge may be the most iconic, but Newcastle also has six other bridges that offer fabulous views of the river.
+Newcastle has six bridges that offer fabulous views of the river.
 If you have the chance, it’s worth heading down to the Quayside at night-time too, to witness the spectacular multi-coloured sequence of The Gateshead Millennium Bridge.
 If you’re there during the day, you might be lucky enough to see the bridge “wink” and let passing ships through.

 The aesthetically pleasing building that sits near Newcastle University, holds the Great North Museum: Hancock.
-It was created to house the growing collections of the Natural History Society of Northumbria, and there are exhibitions that will interest the whole family.
+It was created to house the growing collections of the Natural History Society of Northumbria, and there are exhibitions that will interest the whole family, including a planetarium and the Mouse House for under 5's.
 The museum is free to enter and is open seven days a week.

 Affordable Places to Eat in Newcastle